johnliu55-msft/cloud-init-vm/README.md

 # Known issues

-- Too inject the cloud-init data into the VM, a virtual disk (VHDX) will be created and mounted to the VM.
+- To inject the cloud-init data into the VM, a virtual disk (VHDX) will be created and mounted to the VM.
 You will have to manually unmount and remove this virtual disk.